Embarcadero Technologies: Database products

 Until 2015, Embarcadero sold products like Rapid SQL and DB Artisan, and ER/Studio, and these products are now sold by its parent company directly, Idera.

 Interbase, a lightweight database for desktop and mobile app development, remained an Embarcadero product in 2016.

 Application development

 In July 2008 Embarcadero acquired CodeGear from the Borland Software Corporation.

-Codegear owned a number of application development products, some still developed in 2016 were:
+Codegear owned a number of application development products, and some that were still developed in 2016 were: